-The following local medical doctors all support the idea that a vegetarian diet is much better for your health than the standard meat-laden American diet, and will be explaining why at Vegfest.
+The following local medical doctors all support the idea that a vegetarian diet is much better for your health than the standard meat-laden American diet.

-Here are the doctors speaking at Vegfest 2018.
-The Schedule shows when they will present.
+Here are the doctors who spoke at Vegfest 2018.

 Dr Chan Hwang M.D.

 Dr. Chan Hwang obtained his medical degree at Loma Linda University School of Medicine in 1994 and completed a four-year residency program in Physical Medicine and Rehabilitation in 1998 at the McGaw Medical Center of Northwestern University Medical School.
 Dr. Hwang has been in practice in the Seattle area, focusing on the rehabilitation of musculoskeletal and neuromuscular disorders, since 1998.
 He works at MultiCare Health System in Tacoma focusing on rehabilitation of neurological problems such as stroke, brain injury, spinal cord injury, and peripheral neuropathies.
 He has also been the pain clinic physician consultant for the Puyallup location of UBC, Inc. from May of 2001 through November 2014.
 His passion is to provide lifestyle and physical medicine as well as rehabilitation resources to the under-served, not only in Western Washington but internationally as well.

 Dr. George Lee is a family physician based in Bellevue, whose approach to medicine is thoughtful and wellness-oriented.
 He treats each patient as a whole, focusing not only on physical health but on mental and emotional wellbeing.
 He completed medical school in 1996 at Loma Linda Medical School, CA, and is certified by the American Board of Family Medicine.